serpenscaput/wl9/Wolfenstein 3D in Icelandic/Wolfenstein 3D in Icelandic - readme.txt

 This was tested with the 1.4 Activision version.

-If the game suddenly bombs out during the loading of a level, send me an e-mail (atliax@nff.is) and tell me which level and episode.
+If the game suddenly bombs out during the loading of a level, send me an e-mail (atliax (at) nff.is) and tell me which level and episode.

 ATTN: I changed the 'MLI' cheat code.